rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 And despite their ability to extend anywhere in space (not confined by doors, locks and seals), they cannot be in two difference places simultaneously.

 ### Power

 Tradition and scripture are both witness to the immense power of angels, able to influence all elements of creation.

-As such, a fallen angel is a truly terrifying prospect..
+As such, a fallen angel is a truly terrifying prospect.
 Yet they are not God.
 They are not omnipotent.
 They are not omniscient.